 Mixing fact and fiction

 The old and new are personified in “Exit Strategy” by the characters Coco Jacobsen and Athena Bouboulina.
 Norwegian Jacobsen possesses the fame of John Fredriksen, founder of Frontline (NYSE: FRO).
-He has the towering build of Tor Olav Trøim, chairman of Golar LNG (NYSE: GLNG); his seemingly unfiltered musings recall those of Herbjørn Hanssen, CEO of Nordic American Tankers (NYSE: NAT); and he possesses the shipping-cycle faith of Scorpio Tankers (NYSE: STNG) President Robert Bugbee (who is a fan, once proclaiming: “Go Coco Go!”).
+He has the towering build of Tor Olav Trøim, chairman of Golar LNG (NYSE: GLNG); his seemingly unfiltered musings recall those of Herbjørn Hanssen, CEO of Nordic American Tankers (NYSE: NAT); he has the mane (albeit black not blonde) of Peter Georgiopoulos; and he possesses the shipping-cycle faith of Scorpio Tankers (NYSE: STNG) President Robert Bugbee (who is a fan, once proclaiming: “Go Coco Go!”).

 Bouboulina is the daughter of a Greek shipowner: young, brilliant, dedicated to saving the planet and cleaning up ship emissions via technology.
 She also sports tattoos, piercings and a shaved head.
 Think Marina Hadjipateras by way of Lisbeth Salander.